 Packet Switched Data with GPRS and EDGE

 While HSCSD was a choice for some mobile operators, it wasn’t widely adopted in Europe.
 Even though mobile operators could use circuit-switched technology for mobile data, it wasn’t the most efficient.
 Mobile operators, therefore, needed a different solution which came in the form of GPRS that was based on the packet-switched technology.
 With the packet-switched method, mobile data is sent and received in the form of packets of data bursts at different time intervals by sharing the available capacity with multiple users.
 So rather than dedicating the entire capacity to one session, the capacity is shared between multiple users to facilitate multiple sessions.
 In this way, when a certain user in a certain session isn’t sending/receiving any data-bursts, other users in other sessions can utilise the same capacity.
 GPRS can enable peak download speeds of up to 171.2 kbps which may not seem a lot today but it was a considerable improvement at the time.
 GPRS was a big achievement as it paved the way for the evolution of packet-based mobile data.
-The mobile networks today also use packet-switched techniques for offering mobile data services.
+Mobile networks today also use packet-switched techniques for offering mobile data services.

 GPRS was followed by EDGE or Enhanced Data for Global Evolution which was another enhancement to improve mobile data speeds even further.
 EDGE can offer peak downlink speeds of up to 384 kbps for downloads, which is more than double of what GPRS can offer.
 Even though 384 kbps can theoretically support basic mobile internet tasks, we don’t get peak speeds in real life.
 Generally, depending on how many people are on the network and how far you are from the base station, you may only get to enjoy a small portion of this 384 kbps.
 EDGE also uses the packet-switched methodology to send and receive mobile data just like GPRS.
 With EDGE, the capacity available on the packet-switched part of the network is shared between multiple users.
 The packets of data bursts are sent at different intervals for different users which makes the overall process much more efficient.
 GPRS and EDGE are often referred to as 2.5G and 2.75G respectively.
 Check out this post to learn more about the different upload and download speeds achievable through various mobile network technologies.